shengjiex98/microbit-docs/setup-sdk.md

 ### Install OpenOCD

-We can install OpenOCD using `apt-get` just like the cross-compiler.
+In an ideal world, we would install OpenOCD using `apt-get` just like the cross-compiler, and all the dependencies will be taken care of.
 Unfortunately, we need to install a newer version that is not updated in the offical `apt-get` repository yet.
 That requires us to download and compile the source code of OpenOCD.

 1. Check if required packages are installed.
 The `>=` sign means the package version number should be equal to or greater than the version number indicated after the sign.
     - `make`